Victory Battery Metals Corp. A - GuruFocus.com

+The Company paid finders fees on the third tranche to a qualified finder of $2,560 and issued 32,000 broker warrants, which are on the same terms as the warrants forming part of the Units.

-Pursuant to the terms of the Financing, each Unit consists of one common share and one common share purchase warrant exercisable at $0.12 for a two year period, subject to the right of the Company to accelerate expiry upon 30 days' notice if the common shares trade at $0.17 or higher for a period of 10 days, including days where there is no trading.
+Pursuant to the terms of the Financing, each Unit is offered at a subscription price of $0.08 per Unit.
+Each Unit consists of one common share and one common share purchase warrant exercisable at $0.12 for a two year period, subject to the right of the Company to accelerate expiry upon 30 days' notice if the common shares trade at $0.17 or higher for a period of 10 days, including days where there is no trading.

 The Company intends to use net proceeds of the Financing for working capital requirements and other general corporate purposes.